afaur/ruby-nicefn/README.md

   end
 end
 ```
-If we use `nicefn` on this class we can eliminate 12 lines of code (if we add
+If we use `nicefn` on this class we can eliminate more than 12 lines of code (if
-spaces around private and protected like rubocop suggests) inside of the class
+we add spaces around private and protected like rubocop suggests) inside of the
-definition.
-This is because `private` and `protected` are handled by different
+class definition.
+This is because `private` and `protected` are handled by
-functions (like `defp` in `elixir`).
+different functions (like `defp` in `elixir`).

 ### After Adding Nicefn::Inst
 ```rb